sachinkr91/api-rest-meetings/libs/csharp/docs/MeetingApi.md

             var apiInstance = new MeetingApi();
             var userId = 56;  // int? | The ID of the user of interest.
-This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. var meetingId = 56;  // int? | The ID of the meeting you want to view.
-This is an integer value.
-You can find this ID by doing a list of meetings and referencing the \"id\" property. var mute = true;  // bool? | Allows you to mute/unmute all participants in a meeting.
+This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. var numericMeetingId = 56;  // int? | The meeting ID that participants will see and use to join the conference.
+When joining via phone, this is the code they enter via DTMF to join. var mute = true;  // bool? | Allows you to mute/unmute all participants in a meeting.
 Set mute to true to mute.
 Set mute to false to unmute. (optional) var media = media_example;  // string | Specify the type of media you which to mute/unmute. (optional)

             try
             {
                 // Update Meeting Endpoints State
-                apiInstance.UpdateMeetingEndpoints(userId, meetingId, mute, media);
+                apiInstance.UpdateMeetingEndpoints(userId, numericMeetingId, mute, media);
             }
             catch (Exception e)
             {